tiphainehenry/masterPlatform/README.md

-#  Adaptive DCR Choreographies
+#  Hybrid on/off-chain DCR Choreographies
-This portal projects an input global DCR choreography over each tenant view.
+This portal proposes a DCR choreographies design and execution platform leveraging the blockchain at both stages.

+Regarding the generation of local projections:
+- the public view is pushed onchain
+- the participants generate locally their view by building on the public view off-chain.

+Regarding the process execution:
 - The shared public tasks are gathered together in a public DCR graph.
 The later is compiled and updated in the blokchain for trust purposes.
 - The tenant projections are updated locally for privacy concerns and communicate with the public DCR vis external events.